tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS requires a cryptographically secure pseudorandom number generator (PRNG).
 In most cases, the operating system provides an appropriate facility such as /dev/urandom, which should be used absent other (performance) concerns.
-It is generally preferrable to use an existing PRNG implementation in preference to crafting a new one, and many adequate cryptographic libraries are already available under favorable license terms.
+It is generally preferable to use an existing PRNG implementation in preference to crafting a new one, and many adequate cryptographic libraries are already available under favorable license terms.
 Should those prove unsatisfactory, {{RFC4086}} provides guidance on the generation of random values.